 One of their first moves was to close the store on Sundays.
 Thompson says her father was nervous initially about what the response would be from the patrons due to the schedule change.
 The community, however, loved the move and as a result, the Centerville location was regularly the busiest Dairy Queen in the Intermountain region for many years, Thompson states.

 However, the daily grind of keeping more than 1,000 customers across two locations safe from COVID infection, while dealing with shifts in health guidelines with little to no notice and a decreasing labor supply has caused the Thompsons to move up their plans and sell the iconic location.
 The sale of the property is currently in escrow, meaning there is still a chance the buyers could back out, but Thompson doesn’t expect that to happen.
-The Centerville Dairy Queen will close its doors for good on or around September 30, according to a recent Facebook post.
+The Centerville Dairy Queen will close its doors for good on October 2.

 As part of the deal, the new owners can build or operate any kind of business they choose, except for a Dairy Queen.
 It’s unclear which kind of business or restaurant will be occupying the space but one thing is for sure, they won’t be serving Blizzards or Dilly Bars.
 The Thompsons do not wish to turn the keys to the Centerville DQ legacy to someone else.
 Going out on their own terms and with the fond memories of a community’s embrace is a priority for the family.